Debit and Credit Cards: What’s the Difference and What’s Best for You?

 Debit cards also allow you to make ATM withdrawals and deposits.
 Major banks maintain large ATM networks that you can use to access your account.
 However, you should be aware of extra fees at third-party ATMs that are not operated by your bank.

 International acceptance of debit cards varies.
-If your debit card is backed by a major issuer like Mastercard or Visa, it is probably accepted around the world.
+If your debit card is backed by a major credit card issuer, it is probably accepted around the world.
 However, if your debit card is from a small bank or credit union, it may not be recognized globally.

 Finally, debit cards are rarely accepted for retail online purchases, though it may be possible to use your debit card on the internet in some circumstances.